markjoshwel/surplus/README.md

 #### `Latlong.__str__()`

-method that returns a comma-and-space-seperated string of `self.latitude` and `self.longitude`
+method that returns a comma-and-space-separated string of `self.latitude` and `self.longitude`

 - signature